-We can say, "Nancy was teaching Japanese, English".
-We can say "Nancy was teaching English to Japanese", see this thing, but both must be there.
+Professor: She was teaching English to Japanese people.
+Look at this.
+We can say the same sentence in two different ways.
+We can see Nancy was teaching Japanese English.
+We can say Nancy was teaching English to Japanese.
+See this thing?
+But both must be there.
 Therefore, the verbs like teach and give are called ditransitive verbs.
-Now these are just examples of what I have told you, I have still not told you how do I know whether a verb requires an object or not?
+Now these are just examples of what I have told you.

-You can say, because we are not native speakers of English, you need to check this thing only with the native speaker.
-Because we are not native speakers of English, a sentence like "Bob was eating" to us it sounds alright, right?
-This is why we do not depend on the judgment about a sentence who is not a native speaker, okay.
-We can say "Chris was reading" fine.
-"Lisa was writing" that is also fine.
+I have still not told you how I know whether a verb requires an object or not.
+You can't say because we are not native speakers of English, you need to check this thing only with the native speaker because we are not native speakers of English, a sentence like Bob was eating.
+To us, it sounds alright.
+This is why we do not depend on the judgment about a sentence who is not a native speaker.

-Now, I am not trying to say our English is bad, I am also not trying to say we do not understand how language works, the reason why in our English these sentences are good without their objects because of this reason again.
+We can say Chris was reading.
+It is fine.
+Liza was writing.
+That is also fine.
+Now I am not trying to say our English is bad.
+I am also not trying to say we do not understand how language works.
+The reason why in our English, these sentences are good without their objects is because of this reason again.

 In languages, we not only drop subjects, but we can also drop objects.
-In our languages, we can drop objects in the context okay so if we have a verb "khana" which is a transitive work, then we can drop objects, right.
+In our languages, we can drop objects in the context.
+So, if we have a verb khana, which is a transitive verb, then we can drop objects because the objects are retrievable from the context.
+Hindi, Tamil, Telugu, Malayalam, Marathi, Gujrati allows dropping of objects also.

-Because the objects are retrievable from the context.
-Hindi, Tamil, Telugu, Malayalam, Marathi, Gujarati allows dropping of objects also.
-If a sentence without object in English is good to us that is the influence of our native languages on English, where English does not allow dropping of objects.
-So if you are asking a speaker of English from India, these sentences are good to them.

-If you ask these sentences to a native speaker of English, they will be able to tell you that this sentence is incomplete.
-When you say "Bob was eating" the sentence is incomplete, they will they will still be waiting for the object "Bob was eating" what do you mean?
-Okay.
-Then the sentence sounds incomplete because of the lack of object, alright.
+If a sentence without an object in English is good to us, that is the influence of our native languages on English where English does not allow dropping of objects.
+So, if you are asking a speaker of English from India, these sentences are good to them.
+If you ask these sentences to a native speaker of English, they will not be able to tell you, sorry they will be able to tell you that this sentence is incomplete.
+When you say Bob was eating, the sentence is incomplete.
+They will still be waiting for the object.
+Bob was eating.
+What do you mean?
+And the sentence sounds incomplete because of the lack of object.

-Now, to wind it up and we will we will discuss this thing very briefly when we meet next time with the other topics.
-We only need to ask a question, we only need to question the verb with "what".
-If you if you can question the verb with "what" and you have a legitimate question, then you will get an answer too.
+Now to wind it up and we will discuss this thing very briefly when we meet next time with the other topics.
+We only need to ask a question; we only need to question the verb with what.
+If you can question the verb with what and you have a legitimate question, then you will get an answer too.
 If the question is not legitimate, then there is no question of getting an answer.

-As long as you can question the verb, keep in mind only with "what" question the verb with "what", then that is a transitive verb.
-I can question eat with "what" or not?
-Eat you just used you do not even need to get a complete sentence "what did you eat?"
-You can simply say "eat what?" right?
+As long as you can question the verb, keep in mind only with what.
+Question the verb with what, then that is a transitive verb.

+I can question eat with what or not?
+You do not even need to get a complete sentence.
+What did you eat?
+You can simply say eat what?
 Does this sound like a good question?

-If it is a good question, then you will get answer too "eat pizza" "eat ice cream" then we know that this verb is transitive and it will need an object, okay.
-"Read what?"
-That is a good question, "Write what?".
-If we look at intransitive verbs, can we question for the verb "sleep" with the same question?
-"Sleep what?"
+If it is a good question, then you will get an answer too.
+Eat pizza, eat ice cream.
+Then we know that this verb is transitive and it will need an object.
+Read what?
+Is that a good question?
+Write what?